Brasas Peruanas

 Pollo a la brasa, the centrepiece of Peru's most exported culinary format, is one of the more technically specific dishes in Latin American cooking.
 The marinade typically runs deep with aji amarillo, cumin, garlic, and soy, a combination that reflects Peru's Chinese and Japanese culinary immigration as much as its Andean roots.
 The bird goes on the rotisserie slow, the fat rendering through skin that crisps to a lacquered finish, the meat holding moisture from a long marinade rest.
 The result is a dish with a specific flavour architecture: acidity from the citrus, warmth from the aji, and a caramelised exterior that bears the direct signature of live fire.

 In the United States, this format has found its most concentrated presence in metropolitan areas with established Peruvian communities.
 Outside those centres, standalone Peruvian kitchens are genuinely sparse.
 In the broader Austin metro, the format sits in a different competitive position than it would in, say, a Houston corridor or a New Jersey strip mall anchored by Peruvian families.
-Round Rock's Latin American dining scene draws more heavily on Mexican and Tex-Mex traditions, which means a Peruvian kitchen here occupies a distinct lane.
+Round Rock's Latin American dining scene draws more heavily on Mexican and Tex-Mex traditions, which gives a Peruvian kitchen here a distinct lane.
 For diners who know the format, it functions as a reliable fix.
 For diners encountering it for the first time, the flavour profile tends to convert quickly.

 Drinks in Context: What the Category Supports